 Q.2 Describe the functions of the grambhojka.
 Why do you think he was powerful?

 Solution: Gramabhojaka was the village headman, and at times happened to be the largest landowner too.
-He was a powerful personnel of the village who collected taxes from the villagers in the name of the king, functioned as a judge and enforced the law of the king in the village.
+He was a powerful person of the village who collected taxes from the villagers in the name of the king, functioned as a judge and enforced the law of the king in the village.

 Q.3 List the crafts persons who would have been present in both villages and cities.

 Solution: Craftsmen such as blacksmith, weavers, carpenters and potters were present in both villages and cities.
 They played a crucial role in providing goods and services that ensured the smooth functioning of any settlement.

 Q.4 Choose the correct answer.